dattasoumya92/grafana-dashboards-exporter/README.md

 # Grafana Dashboards Exporter
-An utility to export all dashboards from a Grafana instance at one go.
+Grafana Dashboards Exporter - An utility to export all dashboards from a Grafana instance at one go.

 ## Pre-requisites:
 * Node installed.
 * Grafana versions 5.0 and above.

 ## How to run this utility ?
+### Grafana Dashboards Exporter
 * Install Node in the system.
 Link to Node: https://nodejs.org/en/download/
-* Using Git, clone this repo.
+* Using Git, clone this repo: `Grafana Dashboards Exporter`
 * Go to the exportdashboards.js file and edit following field values:
    ```
    /** PROVIDE INPUT BELOW */